 Internet Courses.
 ASUonline is the university's gateway to an "online campus."
 Internet courses are offered by various departments through ASU Extended Campus, allowing students to participate from any location in the world.
 Through the Web, students can access lectures, participate in class assignments, interact with the instructor, collaborate with other students, and earn ASU credit at convenient times and locations.
 Students register for Internet courses through the normal university admissions and registration process.
 Certain computer hardware and software may be required for Internet courses.
-For more information about Distance Learning Technology, call 480/965-6738, or access the Web site at asuonline.asu.edu.
+For more information about Distance Learning and Technology call 480/965-6738 or access the Web site at asuonline.asu.edu.

 Independent Learning.
 These courses allow students to pursue ASU credit and to fulfill degree requirements or to enhance occupational, professional, and intellectual skills.
 Independent Learning courses are appropriate for students seeking flexibility in progressing through university courses.
 Any individual with a high school diploma or GED may enroll; however, enrollment in Independent Learning is not the same as admission to ASU.
 For ASU degree-seeking students, enrollment in these courses requires an advisor's and dean's approval.
 Generally, ASU students may take one course at a time-other students can participate in two.
 A maximum of 60 semester hours earned by independent learning and/or by comprehensive examination may be applied toward the baccalaureate degree at ASU.
 Independent Learning courses are not applicable toward graduate credit, and pass/fail options are not available.
+Grades earned are not calculated in the ASU Honors G.P.A.
 Students have up to one year to complete courses.
+Independent Learning courses may not be used to change a grade at ASU.
+An independent learning registration fee is required of all students, including full-time students who have paid registration fees and tuition.
+Tuition waivers do not apply to independent learning.
+On-campus services and activities for students are not covered by independent learning fees.
 More information on registration, lesson formats, submission of assignments, correspondence with instructors, and other course details is available in a catalog from the Independent Learning office, at 480/965-6563.